 A Fort Worth brain injury lawyer is often called in when the aftermath of a head injury feels overwhelming.
 These injuries rarely stay contained to the emergency room.
 They follow people home, into their jobs, and family lives.
 Bills arrive quickly.
 Therapy appointments pile up.
 The hardest part?
 Symptoms don’t always surface immediately, making it difficult to know what the future holds.
 Insurance companies are quick to press for settlements, often before anyone understands the long-term medical outlook.
 That’s where we step in.
-At Anderson, Cummings & Drawhorn, we help Fort Worth families untangle these situations, connect with the right experts, and move forward with a clearer sense of their rights under Texas law.
+At Anderson, Cummings & Drawhorn, LLP, we help Fort Worth families untangle these situations, connect with the right experts, and move forward with a clearer sense of their rights under Texas law.

 Brain injuries differ from other injuries because the brain controls every part of daily life.
 A broken bone may heal, but a traumatic brain injury (TBI) can leave a person struggling with memory loss, speech difficulties, or long-term motor impairments.
 Insurers recognize the financial stakes and frequently attempt to downplay the seriousness of these cases.